Cybersecurity

 A number of tools and protocols are worthy of consideration to help remote workers protect sensitive data.

-“Single sign-on and multifactor authentication are critical technologies for the remote workforce, as well as minimizing risk for the business,” said Ralph Martino, vice president of product strategy at Stealthbits.
+“Single sign-on and multifactor authentication are critical technologies for the remote workforce and for minimizing risk for the business,” said Ralph Martino, vice president of product strategy at Stealthbits.

 “These together allow the remote workforce to connect to business applications in the cloud or on-prem using one password,” he told TechNewsWorld.

-“When the remote worker is terminated, the business can terminate access across a series of applications, minimizing the risk of misuse of an account that doesn’t get de-provisioned, and this provides greater security and compliance for enabling the remote workforce,” Martino added.
+“When the remote worker is terminated, the business can terminate access across a series of applications, minimizing the risk of misuse of an account that doesn’t get de-provisioned.
+This provides greater security and compliance for enabling the remote workforce,” Martino added.

 As someone who has been working remotely for nearly a decade, Paul Bischoff, privacy advocate and researcher at Comparitech, suggested a number of tools.